 The gift will help the Office of Multicultural Student Life provide additional academic support, diversity workshops, peer mentoring, and leadership development opportunities based out of the Frieson Black Cultural Center.

-Tanisha Jenkins, director of the Office of Multicultural Student Life, said, “I am grateful that these accomplished alumni have chosen to stay connected to our campus and community.
+Tanisha Jenkins, former director of the Office of Multicultural Student Life, said, “I am grateful that these accomplished alumni have chosen to stay connected to our campus and community.
 The Office of Multicultural Student Life is excited about the increased opportunities that we will be able to provide for students through the Frieson Black Cultural Center.”

 “It is fulfilling to know that there are people who believe in the students at this university and want to generously help build our futures.
 It is even more satisfying to know that these individuals are alumni who have been down a successful road and are lifting others as they climb.”
 Pamela Sanchez